-A. The quality of the built environments we create directly impact the user's quality of life and well-being.
+A. The quality of or work directly impacts the user's quality of life and well-being.
 Architectural designs by quality-minded professionals enhance the everyday experiences of those who use these spaces and buildings.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?

 A. Continuing education is required by the State of Massachusetts in order to maintain Professional Licensure.
 Continuing Ed is also required by the US Green Building Council to maintain our LEED green design status.
 As a firm whose Principal is a professionally-licensed Architect, continuing education is not only a requirement but an essential ingredient to ensure quality designs and performance.